department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/day-two-strategy-doc.md

 ## TODO Items to Iterate On

 - ~~Create templates for adding points of contact, project specifics~~
-- ~~Create a meeting notes template for Day Three discovery~~
+- ~~Create a meeting notes template for Day Two discovery~~
 - ~~Define logistics of the day.
 Is this a one-hour meeting, is it all-day?
 What's the breakdown?~~
 - Define project folders that are not in the public repo

 ## Before Strategy Workshop

-These are the items that need to be completed before the Day Three Workshop.
-Having these items finished will make Day Three go smoothly and help teams learn more in discovery.
+These are the items that need to be completed before the Day Two Workshop.
+Having these items finished will make Day Two go smoothly and help teams learn more in discovery.

 ### What does the onboarding team need to do in advance?